olavim/Daboia/README.md

 Daboia is a game of snake, where players can program their own AIs to do their dirty work, and put their state-of-the-art snakes to compete with each other.
 Even though writing the best imaginable algorithm to win every game is the primary goal of this game, writing a keyboard-operable "AI" for a more traditional gameplay is entirely possible, and even made convenient for the faint of heart.

 If programming is not one of your skills, fear not; a WASD-operated "AI" ~~is~~ will be included with the game together with various tutorials and examples of how writing similar AIs, and AIs for this game in general, can be accomplished.
-I would argue that this is a fantastic way of hopping in to the world of programming!
+One could argue that this is a fantastic way of hopping in to the world of programming!

 The game is written in Java 8.
 The source code is wrapped inside a NetBeans-project.